vjcitn/BioconductorAnnotationPipeline/README.md

 	+ Appears to be current, now updated weekly.
 	+ Check `GOSOURCEDATE` in `go/script/env.sh`.
 * unigene
+	+ unigene is now defunct, and we just put the old data into the databases.
+Kept now simply for backwards compatibility.
 	+ ftp://ftp.ncbi.nih.gov/repository/UniGene/
 	+ Last downloads are from 2013.
-Website documentation indicates data are updated more frequently via the web interface; not sure why the ftp archives are so old.
-	+ Check `UGSOURCEDATE_*` for each of the organisms in `unigene/script/env.sh`.
 * gene
 	+ ftp://ftp.ncbi.nlm.nih.gov/gene/DATA
 	+ Updated daily.